 23 March 2011

 This one is pretty straight forward – the authors studied a huge population of people by assessing their egg ingestion habits, then tracked the incidence of cardiovascular disease over the next 6 years.
-They found that there was absolutely no correlation between egg consumption and incidence of heart disease.
+According to specialists like the , they found that there was absolutely no correlation between egg consumption and incidence of heart disease.

 Are egg whites better than whole eggs?